chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.38 = UPDATE allow full width latest news cards to have no image and adjust the numbre of articles shown.

 = 2.1.37 = FIX for shortcodes showing in highlight post block.

 = 2.1.36 = FIX so that Highlight post works properly with page posts really and update CSS.